-- 1. The Mayor, on behalf of the City of Brampton write a letter to existing post secondary partners, including those currently in negotiations, requesting a report to include the following: - Support services provided to domestic students and international students especially with respect to the issues identified by the delegations on Sept 8th and 22nd; - How they are collaborating with community partners; - Identifying upstream solutions to ensure that students are successful when they study in Brampton;

-- Data and accountability measures related to the success of international students in Brampton - Commitment to take a collaborative approach with the city, other postsecondary institutions, and community stakeholders in Brampton - 1.
-The Mayor, on behalf of the City of Brampton write a letter to the IRCC and the Ministry of Colleges and Universities to: - Share our significant concerns related to international students, lack of data, and the city and community support services required to address the issues faced by international students - Attach the presentation from the delegation on Sept 8th, 2021 and report titled "Invited and Forgotten: International Students in Crisis" - Attach this motion - Cc: Local MPs and MPPs and Party Leaders - 1.
-In the spirit of understanding and taking a collaborative approach, Council invite the University of Guelph Humber, Trios College, Indus and PCHS to be part of the Town and Gowns committee and city staff report back on the achievements of the previous Town and Gowns Committee; - The City of Brampton, host or co-host a roundtable discussion on the issue of International Students and include community agencies, post secondary institutions (public and private), Region of Peel, Peel Regional Police, in Q1 2022, with a focus on collaborative solutions to address prioritized issues related to International Students. - 8.4.
-Correspondence - 8.4.1.
+- 1. The Mayor, on behalf of the City of Brampton write a letter to existing post secondary partners, including those currently in negotiations, requesting a report to include the following: - Support services provided to domestic students and international students especially with respect to the issues identified by the delegations on Sept 8th and 22nd: - How they are collaborating with community partners; - Identifying upstream solutions to ensure that students are successful when they study in Brampton; - Data and accountability measures related to the success of international students in Brampton - Commitment to take a collaborative approach with the city, other postsecondary institutions, and community stakeholders in Brampton - 1.
+The Mayor, on behalf of the City of Brampton write a letter to the IRCC and the Ministry of Colleges and Universities to: - Share our significant concerns related to international students, lack of data, and the city and community support services required to address the issues faced by international students - Attach the presentation from the delegation on Sept 8th, 2021 and report titled "Invited and Forgotten: International Students in Crisis" - Attach this motion - Cc: Local MPs and MPPs and Party Leaders - In the spirit of understanding and taking a collaborative approach, Council invite the University of Guelph Humber, Trios College, Indus and PCHS to be part of the Town and Gowns committee and city staff report back on the achievements of the previous Town and Gowns Committee; - The City of Brampton, host or co-host a roundtable discussion on the issue of International Students and include community agencies, post secondary institutions (public and private), Region of Peel, Peel Regional Police, in Q1 2022, with a focus on collaborative solutions to address prioritized issues related to International Students.

+8.4.
+Correspondence

+8.4.1.
 Correspondence from Janet Morrison, President & Vice Chancellor, Sheridan College, dated September 17, 2021, re: International Students in Brampton

 (See Items 6.7 and 8.3.1)

+To be received

-- 8.5.
-Councillors Question Period - 8.6.
+8.5.
+Councillors Question Period

+8.6.
 Public Question Period

+5 Minute Limit (regarding any decision made under this section)

 During the meeting, the public may submit questions regarding recommendations made at the meeting via email to the City Clerk at cityclerksoffice@brampton.ca, to be introduced during the Public Question Period section of the meeting.

 9. Corporate Services Section

 (City Councillor H. Singh, Chair; Regional Councillor R. Santos, Vice-Chair)

-- 9.1.
+9.1.
 Staff Presentations

-- 9.2.
+9.2.
 Reports

-- 9.2.1.
-Staff Report re: Purchasing Activity Quarterly Report 2nd Quarter 2021
+9.2.1.
+Staff Report re: Purchasing Activity Quarterly Report - 2nd Quarter 2021

+Recommendation

 9.2.2.
 Staff Report re: Active Consulting Service Contracts

+To be received

 9.2.3.
 Staff Report re: Consulting Service Contracts with a Value up to \$25,000 from December 1, 2014 to July 31, 2021

+To be received

 9.2.4.
 Staff Report re: Capital Project Financial Status Report - Q2 2021